-At some point, before you are issued your contact lenses in Winter Park, you have the option of getting either a daily or monthly contact lens.
-If you have been wearing glasses for a long time, you may find the process of switching to contact lenses not-so-simple.
-Before you have to worry about the details and specifics of getting contact lenses, you may need to ask your optometrist in Winter Park some questions, and those questions include whether you should wear contact lens that you can dispose of daily or the one that you can reuse for a while.
+Before you are issued your contact lenses, you have the option of getting either a daily or monthly contact lens.
+If you have been wearing glasses for a long time, you may find the process of switching to contact lenses arduous.
+Before you have to worry about the details and specifics of getting contact lenses, you may need to ask your optometrist some questions about the type of lens you need.